gabrrkl7/gabrrkl7/README.md

 ### Glad to see you here!
-I’m a front-end developer at the beginning of my career, focused on React and TypeScript to create modern and efficient interfaces.
-I’ve also worked on freelance projects using Python, Django, and JavaScript, which has given me a broad understanding of web development.
-I’m always looking for new challenges and opportunities to learn and grow in the field.
+I am a full-stack developer at the beginning of my career, with a focus on React and TypeScript for building modern and efficient user interfaces.
+Currently, I work as a support analyst, with opportunities to develop further as a full-stack developer.
+Moreover, I have experience through freelance projects using Python, Django, and JavaScript, which has provided me with a broad understanding of web development.
+I am always seeking new challenges and opportunities to learn and grow within the field.

 <br/>